Build a Web3 dApp with a Swarm of AI Agents

 The repository contains essential components for running the dApp builder:

-hive_swarm folder: Houses the agents responsible for various tasks in the dApp environment and helper tools for Hive's ecosystem.
+app folder: Houses the agents responsible for various tasks in the dApp environment and helper tools for Swarm's ecosystem.
+The main script orchestrating the swarm agents, and controlling task distribution is swarm.py.

 main.py: The core driver script where you input prompts and interact with the agents.